Libya’s embattled PM says replacing him could trigger war

 Associated Press

-CAIRO (AP) — Libya’s embattled prime minister is warning that the appointment of a new interim government could set off war and chaos in a Mediterranean country mired for a decade in turmoil.
+CAIRO (AP) — Libya’s embattled prime minister has warned that the appointment of a new transitional government could set off war and chaos in the Mediterranean country mired for a decade in turmoil.

-Dbeibah called any plan to install a interim government “reckless” and a “farce” that could lead to more wars.
-He was referring to ongoing efforts by the House of Representatives to confirm a new government chaired by Prime Minister-designate Fathi Bashaga.
+Dbeibah called any effort to install an interim government “reckless” and a “farce” that could lead to more war.
+He was referring to ongoing efforts by the House of Representatives to confirm a new transitional government chaired by Prime Minister-designate Fathi Bashaga.

 “I will not accept by whatever form to hand over (power) to chaos,” he said.
 An election, he said, “is the sole solution.”